milo-dixon/milo-dixon.github.io/content/stories/custody-of-rain.md

 Ms. Giles replied, “The Belmont Harbor memory includes a lobby interval, approximate duration six minutes and twelve seconds, in which Mr. Staunton interacted with a third party.”

-Daniel looked at Jeremy again, but Jeremy was averting his gaze.
-A strange sensation was tingling through Daniel.
-It didn’t feel like jealousy.
-It felt like stepping on a sheet of ice and hearing it crack.
+A strange sensation tingled through Daniel as he looked at Jeremy again, but Jeremy was averting his gaze.

 “What third party?”
 Daniel asked.